albar965/littlenavmap-manual/en/MENUS.md

 #### Show Database Files {#show-database-files}

-This opens _Little Navmap_'s database directory in a file manager.
+Open _Little Navmap_'s database directory in a file manager.
 See [Running without Flight Simulator Installation](RUNNOSIM.md#running-without-flight-simulator-installation) for more information on copying database files between different computers.
 This allows _Little Navmap_ to be run on a remote computer \(e.g. Windows, Mac or Linux\) using the same database that was created on the computer running the flight simulator.

 #### ![Load Scenery Library](../images/icons/database.png "Load Scenery Library") Load Scenery Library {#load-scenery-library}

-Opens the `Load Scenery Library` dialog.
+Open the `Load Scenery Library` dialog.
 See [Load Scenery Library Dialog](SCENERY.md#load-scenery-library-dialog) for more information.
 This menu item is disabled if no flight simulator installations are found.

 #### ![Copy Airspaces to X-Plane Database](../images/icons/airspacecopy.png "Copy Airspaces to X-Plane Database") Copy Airspaces to X-Plane Database {#copy-airspaces-to-xplane}

-This allows to copy airspace information from a FSX or P3D database to a X-Plane database.
+Copy airspace information from an FSX or P3D database to an X-Plane database.
 This is needed since X-Plane comes with limited airspace information.

 All airspaces already loaded from X-Plane are deleted before copying.
 See [X-Plane Airspaces](SCENERY.md#load-scenery-library-dialog-xp-airspaces) for more information.

-You have to switch to a FSX or P3D simulator database first to enable this menu item.
+You have to switch to an FSX or P3D simulator database first to enable this menu item.

 The airspace information is deleted when reloading the X-Plane database.
 Therefore you have to copy the airspaces again after reloading.

 ### Userdata Menu {#userdata-menu}

-See [User defined Waypoints](USERPOINT.md) for more information on user defined waypoints.
+See [User-defined Waypoints](USERPOINT.md) for more information on user-defined waypoints.

 #### Show Search {#userdata-menu-show-search}

-Raises the dock window `Search` and the tab `Userpoints` where you can edit, add delete and seach user defined waypoints.
+Raise the dock window `Search` and the tab `Userpoints` where you can edit, add delete and seach user-defined waypoints.

 #### Import CSV {#userdata-menu-import-csv}